 by Mira Fong

-The advisory board of the Food and Drug Administration held meetings in September 2010, regarding the approval of genetic modified salmon (known as Franken fish) developed by the Aqua Bounty Company.
-According to news reports, the only concern the FDA had was the possible cause of allergic reaction in some population.
-If approved after further studies, the Franken fish could be sold within two years from fish farms to super markets.
-There was also the issue of labeling such animal since the GE industries have been fighting the labeling law in order to protect their interests.
-Without proper labeling of a genetic modified product, the public will have no idea of what they are consuming.
+The advisory board of the Food and Drug Administration held meetings in September 2010, concerning the approval of genetic modified salmon (known as Franken fish) developed by the Aqua Bounty Company.
+According to news reports, the only concern the FDA had was the possible allergic reaction of some population by ingesting such products.
+The adverse effects of consuming G.E. animals have long been a health controversy.
+So far, no government agency and no scientific study can rule out the long term effects from ingesting such experimental animal.
+If approved after further studies, the Franken fish could be sold within two years from fish factory farms to super markets.
+There was also the issue of labeling such animal since the GE industries have been fighting against the labeling law in order to protect their interests.
+Without informed labeling of a genetic modified product, the public will have no idea of what they are consuming.

 The Public Say No